fbpx

 What are the legal requirements for a rental agreement in California?

-A rental agreement in California must include terms such as the duration of the tenancy, rent amount, deposit amounts, and policies on pets or other conditions.
-Both parties must consent to any changes to the agreement once signed.
+A California rental agreement should include terms such as the tenancy duration, rent amount, deposit amount, and policies on pets or other conditions, and must comply with state and local law.
+Once signed, both parties generally must consent to any changes.

-What are the rights of tenants in California concerning repairs and maintenance?
+What are tenants’ rights concerning repairs and maintenance?

 Tenants in California have the right to a habitable living environment.
-Landlords are obligated to address necessary repairs and maintenance in a timely manner to ensure health and safety standards are met.
+Landlords are obligated to address necessary repairs and maintenance in a timely manner to meet health and safety standards.

 Can a landlord in California refuse to allow tenants to have guests?

-Landlords in California cannot unreasonably prohibit tenants from having guests.
-However, terms concerning guest visits can be specified in the rental agreement, but such terms must be reasonable and not infringe on a tenant’s right to quiet enjoyment.
+Landlords cannot unreasonably prohibit tenants from having guests.
+Reasonable terms concerning guests can be specified in the rental agreement, but they must not infringe on a tenant’s right to quiet enjoyment.

-What are the legal obligations of a landlord when a tenant moves out in California?
+What are a landlord’s obligations when a tenant moves out in California?

-Upon a tenant’s move-out, landlords in California are required to return the security deposit within 21 days, provide an itemized statement of deductions if applicable, and ensure the premises are in good condition for the next tenant.
+Upon move-out, landlords must generally return the remaining security deposit within 21 calendar days, provide an itemized statement of any deductions with required documentation, and comply with applicable security-deposit photo requirements.

 New to passive real estate investing?